what temperature is 15 psi on a pressure cooker

 atmospheric pressure by altitudeAt sea level, the atmospheric pressure averages 14.7 psi – add 15 psi of pressure generated by the pressure cooker and the food in the cooker is cooking at 29.7 psi of absolute pressure.

-In San Francisco, California (sea level), the same 15 psi pressure cooker will cook at 15 psi, but only 12 5 psi in Denver, Colorado (5,000 feet).
+The same 15 psi pressure cooker will cook 15 psi in San Francisco, California (sea level) but only 12.5 psi in Denver, Colorado (5,000 feet).
 Now, “standard pressure cooker” has become “non-standard” in Denver.
-This indicates that the recipes will require the same timing modifications as those for pressure cookers that aren’t standard (see pie chart above).
+This means that the recipes will need the same timing adjustments used for non-standard pressure cookers (see pie chart, above).

 What are “standard” and “non-standard” pressure cookers?